 Having lived in the South Side for nearly a decade, Colussy strategically launched her storefront in the same neighborhood.
 Beyond reaping the benefits of heavy foot traffic, “it’s the neighborhood I know the best,” she explains.
 “I’m extremely lucky to have awesome regulars that live here who have been so supportive of the store.”

-When she’s not single-handedly operating her flagship, the young entrepreneur also manages a small selection of Highway Robbery’s vintage wear on Etsy — an undertaking that she hopes to amplify this year.
+When she’s not single-handedly operating her flagship, the first-time business owner also manages a small selection of Highway Robbery’s apparel on Etsy — an undertaking that she hopes to amplify this year.

-It’s refreshing to meet someone so enthusiastically dedicated to both her client base and her inventory.
-As a first-time business owner, Colussy says the most fulfilling aspect of her job is connecting new people with old apparel.
-“I love to see the life cycle of a garment,” she explains.
-“I get the story on [its history] when I buy it, and then I get to pass that story along to its new owner.”
+Connecting new people with old pieces, Colussy tells us, is the most fulfilling aspect of her work: “I love to see the life cycle of a garment.
+I get the story on [its history] when I buy it, and then I get to pass that story along to its new owner.”

 We’ve got a thing for history, here in Pittsburgh.
 Whether the subject is a color-blocked 1980s windbreaker or a next-door neighbor, origin is important.
 So, we ask — not out of futility, not for the sake of small talk.
 We ask because there’s something uniquely comforting about sharing our own beginnings with strangers.

 That’s largely why Colussy has chosen to build a future here.

 “Pittsburgh isn’t a pretentious city,” she notes.
 “I think the people here have a lot of pride in where they’re from, and I can appreciate that.
 Things are changing and growing here, and that’s good, but I hope [the humility] never changes.”